 When relevant, evaluations will include information from manufacturers and payers to model a scenario analysis including a limited number of outcome-based payment arrangements for the intervention under review.
-In cases where the list price of the treatment is known but there is no guidance from stakeholders, an exploratory scenario analysis using outcomes and levels of financial risk-sharing that could meet cost-effectiveness thresholds may be performed.
+In cases where the WAC (and discount from WAC) or ASP of the treatment is known but there is no guidance from stakeholders, an exploratory scenario analysis using outcomes and levels of financial risk-sharing that could meet cost-effectiveness thresholds may be performed.